podiobooks/podiobooks/README.md

 Purpose
 -------

 The purpose of the Podiobooks project is to create a platform for distributing serialized audiobooks.
-Additionally, there should be a strong community element, allowing consumers to connect with each other and the author.
-This software will eventually replace the current PHP-based solution at http://www.podiobooks.com.

 Required Packages
 -----------------